-VOLUNTEER VICTIM ADVOCATES MUST BE 21 YEARS OF AGE AND LIVE IN THE LONGMONT CITY LIMITS.
+VOLUNTEER VICTIM ADVOCATES MUST BE 21 YEARS OF AGE AND MUST LIVE WITHIN 30 MINUTES OF THE LONGMONT CITY LIMITS.
 ADVOCATES WILL BE PROVIDING ASSISTANCE WITHIN THE LONGMONT CITY LIMITS ONLY.

 Objectives of Program: This program is designed to help victims of crime and trauma, elderly and handicapped victims, and survivors of homicides, suicides, accidental deaths, including traffic fatalities and sudden infant death syndrome, regain their physical, emotional, social and economic well-being by means of immediate intervention and advocacy.